7 February 2020

-How to import plants and plant products from inside and outside the EU if the UK leaves the EU with no deal
+How to import plants and plant products from inside and outside the EU after the transition period

-In a no deal scenario, the EU would no longer be obliged to carry out plant health checks on regulated third country goods going to the UK.
+The EU will not have to carry out plant health checks on regulated third-country goods going to the UK from 1 January 2021.

 Plants and plant products that come from third countries via the EU without plant health checks by an EU member state, will be treated as third-country imports.